fachryafrz/ryplay/README.md

 # Ryplay – Game Streaming and Discovery

-Ryplay is a comprehensive gaming platform designed to enhance your gaming experience.
+Gaming platform designed to enhance your gaming experience.
 You can browse, search games with advanced filters and check where a game is available to get/purchase across various game stores.
 You can also save your favorite games, create a wishlist, and mark games as played.

 ## ✨ Key Features